SumaiyaTarannumNoor/Spatial-Relationship-Understanding-Among-the-Objects-in-an-Image/Presentation/GOT-JEPA.md

 OccuSolver, a module for fine-grained object-aware visibility estimation and occlusion pattern modeling.
 Strong improvements in tracking robustness and generalization across multiple tracking benchmarks.

-### Architecture
+Architecture
+The GOT-JEPA architecture is divided into two main components:

+GOT-JEPA Framework:
-1. Historical frames and previous tracking results are used as few-shot examples to provide context about the target object.
+1. Historical frames and previous tracking results provide contextual information about the target.
-2. A Teacher Predictor (t-Predictor) receives a clean current frame and generates pseudo-tracking models.
+2. A Teacher Predictor processes clean frames and generates pseudo tracking models.
-3. A Student Predictor (s-Predictor) receives a corrupted version of the same frame and learns to predict the teacher's pseudo-tracking models.
+3. A Student Predictor receives corrupted frames and learns to predict the teacher's tracking models.
-4. Both teacher and student predictors share the same historical information, allowing the student to learn robust model adaptation under challenging conditions.
-5. The framework extends JEPA from image-feature prediction to tracking-model prediction.
+4. The teacher-student JEPA objective improves robustness to appearance changes, distractors, and noisy observations.

+OccuSolver:
+5. OccuSolver performs fine-grained visibility estimation using point-based object tracking.
+6. It models occlusion patterns and refines object visibility information.
+7. The refined visibility cues are used to improve tracking performance under partial and full occlusions.

+### Evaluation
+Shih-Fang et al. evaluated GOT-JEPA on seven generic object tracking benchmarks to measure tracking accuracy, robustness, generalization to unseen targets, and performance under adverse visibility conditions.
+The evaluation included challenging scenarios involving occlusions, distractors, deformation, and background clutter.

+### Results
+Shih-Fang et al. report that GOT-JEPA achieved a 63.7% success rate on AVisT, surpassing PiVOT (62.2%), and an average overlap of 79.6% on GOT-10k.
+The results demonstrate strong tracking accuracy, generalization, and robustness to occlusions.